 In the pursuit of sustainable agriculture, farmers are increasingly looking to nature-based solutions to improve soil health and fertility while minimising their reliance on synthetic inputs.
-One such remarkable resource is seaweed, which serves as an excellent soil amendment, offering a range of benefits for plant growth and overall agricultural productivity.
+One such remarkable resource is seaweed, which serves as an excellent soil amendment, offering a range of benefits and uses for plant growth and overall agricultural productivity.

-1. Seaweed has a Natural Chelating Ability
+1. The Natural Chelating Ability Of Seaweed

 Seaweed contains organic compounds called chelators, which benefits the nutrient absorption process.
-Chelation refers to the process of binding essential nutrients and minerals in a form that is easily absorbed by plants.
+Chelation refers to the process of binding essential nutrients and minerals into simpler forms.
+These seaweed benefits lead to improved plant growth, increased resistance to stressors, and enhanced overall crop health.

 Soil Biology